felipe-nakanishi/MIT---ML-with-R/Forecasting Elantra Sales/README.md

 ## FORECASTING ELANTRA SALES

-This is an project regarding linear regression in R that i made for the MIT's course "the analytics edge".
+This is an project regarding linear regression in R that i adapted from the MIT's course "the analytics edge".

 An important application of linear regression is understanding sales.
 Consider a company that produces and sells a product.
 In a given period, if the company